s0nghuiming/perf-tests/README.md

-# perf-tests
+PyTorch perf-tests on Xeon

-perf-tests on Xeon
+This repo is following and improving official pytorch performance test.